 Summer Reading Teen Volunteer:

 During summer, you can volunteer to help families sign-up for our Summer Reading Program, help them log points, and hand out exciting prizes at our volunteer table located in the children’s department.
 You can sign-up for your own shifts using an online scheduling software and volunteer for one two-hour shift per day.
-You must attend the Summer Reading Volunteer Orientation and Training before Summer Reading begins.
-Look for our orientation in May.
+You must attend the Summer Reading Volunteer Orientation and Training on Tuesday, May 28 before volunteering.